Weather

 Parameters:

-• time (pd.Timestamp) – Time at the ground track point [UTC].
+• time (pd.Timestamp) – Time at the ground track point.
+Interpreted as UTC; tz-aware timestamps are converted to UTC, tz-naive timestamps are assumed UTC.

 • gt_point (GroundTrack.Point) – Spatial point along the ground track from the origin.